-- Buprenorphine: this is the “active” evidence-based ingredient that helps patients who have dependence or addiction to opioids.
-It has been proven to reduce cravings for opioids, prevent opioid withdrawal, and protect a person from opioid overdose.
+- Buprenorphine: This is the “active” evidence-based ingredient that helps patients who have dependence on opioids or opioid use disorder.
+It has been proven to reduce cravings for opioids, prevent opioid withdrawal and protect a person from an opioid overdose.
 For more information on how Suboxone works, click here.

-- Naloxone: this was put in the Suboxone formulation in order to ensure people are taking Suboxone correctly and are not misusing it.
-When Suboxone is taken correctly (letting it dissolve under the tongue), naloxone is NOT absorbed.
-It has NO effect on the body.
+- Naloxone: This was put in the Suboxone formulation to ensure people are taking Suboxone correctly and not misusing it.
+When Suboxone is taken correctly (letting it dissolve under the tongue), naloxone is not absorbed and has no effect.
 However, if Suboxone were to be injected (taken in a way that it was not supposed to be), the naloxone would be absorbed and cause withdrawal symptoms.

 - Law Enforcement Naloxone Toolkit at the Bureau of Justice Assistance’s National Training and Technical Assistance Center

 - Opioid Overdose Prevention Toolkit – 2018

 Bicycle Health is a telehealth company that provides buprenorphine/naloxone (Suboxone), an evidence-based medication, to patients dependent on opioid medications.
 Bicycle Health helps patients enter and sustain a life in recovery and works with patients so they can meet their health goals.

 To learn more about the success rates and safety of Bicycle Health’s telemedicine addiction treatment compared to other common treatment options, call us at (844) 943-2514 or schedule an appointment here.

 - Effectiveness of Bystander Naloxone Administration and Overdose Education Programs: A Meta Analysis.
 Injury Epidemiology. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5005759/.
 December 2015.
 Accessed March 2023.